tezos/tezos-mirror/docs/developer/testing.rst

 ============================

-Testing is important to ensure the quality of the Tezos codebase by detecting bugs and ensuring the absence of regressions.
-Tezos and its components use a variety of tools and framework for testing.
+Testing is important to ensure the quality of the Tezos codebase by detecting bugs and avoiding regressions.
+Tezos and its components use a variety of tools and frameworks for testing.
 The goal of this document is to give an overview on how testing is done in Tezos, and to help Tezos contributors use the test suite and write tests by pointing them towards the most